mattegan111/the-open-art-galaxy/README.md

 # the-open-art-galaxy
-A 3D universe where contributors determine the functionality of one of many randomly generated worlds
+A 3D galaxy where contributors determine the functionality of one of many generated planets

 ## What's the User Experience like?
 A 3D rendered environment with lots of 'planets'.
 You can click on a planet and a 2d background will be rendered, over which a unique planet environment will appear.